stubailey18/quiz-maker-front/README.md

 This is the React front-end of a little app for building simple multiple-choice question quizzes.
 I built it whilst teaching myself React.
 I wanted to build something that would read and write to a REST API and that included dynamic forms.
 It also uploads question images to [Cloudinary](https://cloudinary.com/).

-There is, as yet, no back-end but you can make it work locally using [json-server](https://github.com/typicode/json-server).
+You can see the app in action [here](https://inspiring-bose-43ed73.netlify.app/) or make it work locally using [json-server](https://github.com/typicode/json-server).
 Add a `.env` file to the project's root directory with the following variables:

 - REACT_APP_API_URL=<your_api_url>
 - REACT_APP_CLOUDINARY_URL=<your_cloudinary_api_url>